 In June 2003, the ACWA program formally changed its name to Assembled Chemical Weapons Alternatives (ACWA) to better reflect its newly expanded role overseeing the full-scale pilot testing of selected neutralization technologies to destroy the chemical weapons stockpiles in Colorado and Kentucky.
 Construction at both locations was completed by May 2016.
-Weapons demilitarization operations began at Pueblo in September 2016 and was at 75% of the chemical weapons destroyed as of July 1, 2021.
-Weapons demilitarization operations began at BlueGrass in September 2019 and was at 25% of the chemical weapons destroyed as of July 1, 2021.
-Additional construction activities to provide Static Detonation Chamber Systems (SDCs) complexes are in construction at Blue Grass and are complete at Pueblo.
-The SDCs will supplement destruction of agent filled munitions, in parallel with the main plant operations, in order to successfully achieve the January 2023 International Treaty compliance date.
+Weapons demilitarization operations began at Pueblo in September 2016 and was at over 85% of the chemical weapons destroyed as of July 15, 2022.
+Weapons demilitarization operations began at BlueGrass in September 2019 and was at over 55% of the chemical weapons destroyed as of July 15, 2022.
+Static Detonation Chamber Systems (SDCs) have been constructed at both Blue Grass and Pueblo.
+The SDCs will supplement destruction of agent filled munitions, in parallel with the main plant operations, in order to successfully achieve the December 2023 International Treaty compliance date.